 On average, it takes 96 days for a property to sell in the UK.
 However, the market moves quicker in a sought-after area.

-Understanding the rate at which property sells in the area you hope to buy in will help you plan ahead to move quickly if necessary.
-Planning will also help you prepare for any unexpected costs if a sale takes longer than planned.
+Understanding the rate at which property sells in the area you hope to buy in will help you plan ahead to move quickly if necessary and prepare for any unexpected costs if a sale takes longer than planned.

 In a recent Post Office Money survey of 1500 recently successful first-time buyers, their number 1 piece of advice was to be flexible when it comes to your dream location.